 7. Approach To The Inmost Cave

-You likely will be torn apart by challenges as you approach the inmost cave and must go within and put yourself back together in order to be powerful enough to face the ordeal to come.
-This process involves understanding and empathizing with your enemies in order to get past them.
+As you approach the innermost cave, you will likely be torn apart by challenges.
+You must go within and put yourself back together to be powerful enough to face the ordeal to come.
+This process involves understanding and empathizing with your enemies to get past them.

 You must integrate the messages your enemies bring by seeing how they mirror your inner poisons.
-You neutralize their poison by learning how to be with your own shadows, and by having a working relationship with the personality parts that you disown and deny.
+You neutralize their poison by learning how to be with your own shadows and by having a working relationship with the personality parts that you disown and deny.

 In Your Journal: How do you need to rest, restore and repair yourself so that you can carry on through the upcoming challenges?
 What areas of your being do you need to love before you can move forward?
 What qualities must you develop more fully before you can progress?
 What positive practices will you maintain to bring yourself into a more permanent higher quality of being?